-Most students begin during the Fall Term, although applications are considered year-round
+Most students begin during the Fall Term, though applications are considered year-round.

-The priority application for the following Fall Term is July 15.
+The priority application deadline for the Fall Term is July 15.

 Admission decisions for regular graduate standing are based on a review of the following materials in the candidate's file:

 - Calculus: One year required with grade of B or better

 - Statistics: One course required with grade B or better; One year recommended